roshan-kumar-sahu/IoT-Based-Smart-Parking-Management-System/README.md

    - Blynk Auth Token
    - ThingSpeak API Key
 6. Upload the code to ESP32
-7. Power the hardware and monitor the dashboard.
+7. Power the hardware and monitor the dashboard
+8. Give 5v external voltage to I2C LCD display and servo motor

 ---